PRESS RELEASE | New York’s Electric Grid Prepared to Meet Summer Demand

 Summer Demand Forecast

-In addition to power plant generating capacity and the ability to import power from neighboring regions, demand response programs help manage peak demand conditions.
-These programs enlist large users of electricity and aggregations of smaller power customers to reduce electricity consumption when called upon by the NYISO.
+In addition to generating capacity within New York State and the ability to import power from neighboring regions, 1,164 MW of demand response resources are available.
+Demand response programs enlist large users of electricity and aggregations of smaller power customers to reduce electricity consumption when called upon by the NYISO.

-The effect of energy efficiency programs, distributed solar photovoltaics, and non-solar distributed resources are included in the NYISO’s load forecast.
-These resources moderate the growth of peak load and reduce overall energy usage.
+The effect of energy efficiency programs, distributed solar photovoltaics, and non-solar distributed resources are also included in the NYISO’s forecast.
+These resources moderate the growth of peak load and reduce overall energy usage from the grid.

-A copy of the Summer Readiness press briefing is available here.
+A copy of the Summer Readiness presentation as presented to stakeholders is available here.